telometto/ansible-personal/playbooks/laptop/README.md

 Role Variables
 --------------

 The script is meant to be modular.
-Nothing is set under `defaults/main.yml` but the `vars/` dir contains a lot of files withvariables which are supposed to be set according to your needs, such as packages, repos, URLs etc. You can nuke and pave anything under the `vars/` dir without having to touch the rest of the script, but that's entirely up to you.
+Nothing is set under `defaults/main.yml` but the `vars/` dir contains a lot of files with variables which are supposed to be set according to your needs, such as packages, repos, URLs etc. You can nuke and pave anything under the `vars/` dir without having to touch the rest of the script, but that's entirely up to you.

 Dependencies